akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 akka.coordinated-shutdown.run-by-actor-system-terminate = off
 ```

+### Scheduler not running tasks when shutdown

+When the `ActorSystem` was shutting down and the `Scheduler` was closed all outstanding scheduled tasks were run,
+which was needed for some internals in Akka but a surprising behavior for end users.
+Therefore this behavior has
+changed in Akka 2.6.x and outstanding tasks are not run when the system is terminated.

+Instead, `system.registerOnTermination` or `CoordinatedShutdown` can be used for running such tasks when the shutting
+down.

 ### IOSources & FileIO

 `FileIO.toPath`, `StreamConverters.fromInputStream`, and `StreamConverters.fromOutputStream` now always fail the materialized value in case of failure.